 Window cleaner, lotion, liquid soap; they all worked for me.

 What do you do if a ring gets stuck on a finger?
 A ring got stuck on a child's finger and we wriggled and wriggled.
 The ring would not go past the knuckle, and if we tried to use slippery ointments, the child's finger turned blue.
-We are thinking of going to get the ring cut, but it might scare the child.
-Does anyone have other ideas that are not as painful as this?
-We do not want it to get serious.
-Do we need to go to the hospital?
-Thanks in advance.

 How do I get a diamond ring off my finger?